Rules for work in the labs

 In case you need assistance with any of the above-listed activities (or anything else we did not think of), do not hesitate to ask for it.

-Currently, there are three scales in inžovna with analytical precision:
+Currently, there are two scales in scale room (S17 lab) with analytical precision:

 If you need to weigh (especially if you need to do it for a long time), reserve the scales in the Calendar.